WinEdt is a powerful and versatile Unicode text editor for Windows.

 It is commonly used as a front-end (Integrated Development Environment) for compilers and typesetting systems, such as TeX, HTML, or NSIS.
 WinEdt's highlighting schemes can be customized for different modes and its spell checking functionality supports multilingual setups, with dictionaries (word lists) for many languages available on www.winedt.org.

-New: WinEdt 10.3
+New: WinEdt 11.0

-It supports (customizable) auto completion and code folding, it is unicode/utf8-capable, and it integrates seamlessly with the latest accessories and TeX Systems (such as SumatraPDF viewer, MiKTeX and TeX Live).
-It has been extensively tested under Windows 10, 8 and 7 (32-bit and 64-bit) with different system dpi settings.
+It supports (customizable) auto completion, code folding, it is dpi-aware, unicode/utf8-capable, and it integrates seamlessly with the latest accessories and TeX Systems.
+WinEdt 11 has been extensively tested under Windows 11 and 10.

 WinEdt 11 comes with its own PDF Viewer that supports SyncTeX for forward and inverse search and it is designed to work with pdf documents while they are being (re)compiled by TeX.
 Of course, you can still use alternative PDF viewers (just like before) but having its own viewer gives WinEdt the expected (problem-free) TeX2PDF functionality out of the box without any user intervention.